 - Enter your Threshold Running Pace as your Threshold Pace

-- Determine your Heart Rate by performing this Field Test and using our Online Calculator.
+- Determine your Running Threshold Heart Rate and Zones by performing this Field Test and using our Online Calculator.

 - In Training Peaks:

-- Click on your name (top right) > settings > zones >heart rate>default heart rate
+- Click on your name (top right) > settings > zones >heart rate>add activity>run

 - Add your Five Training Zones by clicking "Add Zone" (see screenshot below)